-I'm part of the founding team of BigML, a little startup trying to apply machine learning and other AI techniques to big data, and make them accessible to non-specialists.
-It took a while, but i'm finally able to make my own mistakes.
+I'm part of the founding team of BigML, where we are trying to make machine learning and other AI techniques accessible to non-specialists and experts alike.

 I was hacking for Oblong from 2008 to early 2011.
 Before that, i worked for Google (from July 2007).

 From June 2005 to May 2007, i worked on embedded software development for the scientific payload of LISA Pathfinder.
 Here's a short article and here a blog entry i wrote describing our work in that project.

 See my resume for my whole professional story (and some other bits).